Ballot Questions for the

 The October 25, 2021 Special Town Meeting voted unanimously to petition for new special legislation switching Needham to the General Laws c.138, §17 quota system; this special legislation has now passed, but requires approval of the voters in order to become effective.
 If approved, the available licenses would change as follows:

-A yes vote on Question 2 would amend Chapter 207 to authorize the Select Board to issue the number of package store licenses generally allowed by General Laws c.138, §17.
+A yes vote on Question 2 would amend laws to authorize the Select Board to issue up to the number of package store licenses allowed by Massachusetts General Law.

 A no vote on Question 2 would not amend said Chapter 207 and make no change to the number of package store licenses that the Select Board may issue.